“Why do I have constant issues connecting to my colocated Mac running OS X?”

 On the other hand, if you’re a current or prospective colocation customer (send your Mac) then your Mac may be susceptible to this issue if it’s running OS X 10.9 or 10.10.
 Making sure your personal machine is online at all times is a priority for us.

 We’ve created a simple tool in our account dashboard for you to detect whether the fix is enabled, enable it, or disable it.
 See below for the steps.

 How to Enable the ARP-Fix from the Account Dashboard

-You’ll receive a response below of the current OS X version and the ARP-Fix status.
+You’ll receive a response with the current OS X version and the ARP-Fix status.

 If the status is Enabled, you’ve got nothing else to worry about.
 Please open a support ticket if you are still having network connectivity issues.

-If the status is Disabled, as seen above, click Enable to apply the ARP-Fix.
+If the status is Disabled, please click the Enable button to apply the ARP-Fix.
 After a few seconds you will receive a response that it was successful and that your server requires a reboot.

-- Software reboot the Mac as you would normally by logging in through RDP, VNC, Screen Sharing, or SSH.
+You can do a software reboot by logging into the Mac as you would normally through RDP, VNC, Screen Sharing, or SSH.